LEOB3TA/MiniC_ANTLR/README.md

 # Usage

-The interface is divided in two part:
+The interface is divided in two parts:
 - Input area -> where you can write your code
 - Console -> where the program prints the output